Zephyrr29/DIM-Wishlist/README.md

 If you need to contact me about anything feel free to DM on Discord, **Zeph#5621**

 ## Last update: November 26, 2021
-Any noteworthy changes made will be listed here in the future.
-Obviously nothing to report yet :P
+Any noteworthy changes made will be listed here in the future

 ## How to add to DIM: